lsimons/caseum/docs/components/c4-whiteboarding.md

 ## Keep it accessible

 Note that while the C4 website recommends using [models as code](c4-code.md), Caseum recommends using a whiteboard initially and for as long as possible, and to also consider [digital diagrams](c4-template.md) before making models using code.

+## Avoid drawing huge diagrams on whiteboards

+C4 originally defined only Context, Container, Component, and Class Diagrams (with the last one auto-generated from code, not hand-drawn).
+It has since added some other diagram types such as the system landscape diagram and the deployment diagram.
+You tend to need these once your system gets larger or more complex, at which point it often also makes sense to switch from whiteboarding to [digital diagrams](c4-template.md).

+## Don't focus too much on components

+Many users of C4 use the component-based view as their only or at least their dominant view.
+Caseum recommends to also use all the other views.
+Some designs are best detailed using [events](../events/event-storming.md), while others are best modelled using [facts](../models/fact-modeling.md).